 It comes the time for every woman/man to make mistakes and want to discard them.
 Doing so may be dangerous, since once discarded you will not able to recover your changes.
 It is however possible to instruct git to do so.
-For it, there are two git comments that will perform the task for you and when combined they will completely discard every dirty file and directory in your repository: git reset and git clean.
+For it, there are two git comments that will perform the task for you and when combined they will completely discard every dirty file and directory in your repository: git reset and git clean. commit_id is the commit where you want to be.

 '''

-$ git reset --hard <commit_id>
+| $ git reset --hard <commit_id>

-$ git clean -df
+| $ git clean -df

 '''